nutanix-japan/hycu-Japanese/hycu/hycu.rst

 #.
 From the **HYCU** sidebar, click :fa:`bars` **> Virtual Machines**.

-   Before assigning a policy to our VM, you will create a stored credential that HYCU can use to authenticate against the guest, allowing it to perform file and application aware backups, as well as discover your iSCSI disk.
+   Before assigning a policy to our VM, you will create a stored credential that HYCU can use to authenticate against the guest.
+HYCU uses these credentials to perform discovery and is required only if you need to perform granular file recovery back into the virtual machine, or application aware backups.
+   Volume groups attached to a VM via Prism will be automatically discovered through Nutanix APIs, and protected even without assigning credentials.
+If attaching the VM through in-guest iSCSI Initiator, discovery process will also discover the attached Volume groups.

 #.
 From the upper toolbar, click **(Key Icon) Credentials > + New**.